News (written word)

 A written word news report on a current and/or breaking story relating to a human rights issue.
 This can be print, online or multimedia.

-A film or audio news report on a current and/or breaking story relating to a human rights issue.
-This can be TV, radio or online.
+A film news report on a current and/or breaking story relating to a human rights issue.
+This can be TV or online.
 The entry should be no longer than 20 minutes.

 An outstanding piece of investigative journalism relating to human rights issues across all media.
 This can be print, broadcast, online or multimedia and may be a single report or a number of items covering the same story.